mgedna/mgedna/README.md

-# 👋 Hey there, I'm Edna Memedula!
+# 👋 Hey there, I'm Edna!

 🎓 I’m a first-year **Master's student** in **Cybersecurity & Machine Learning** at Ovidius University, Constanța.